 - Carefree Sunshine (a yellow rose) introduced in 2001,

 - Blushing Knock Out (pale pink) in 2004,

 - Rainbow Knock Out (pink with a yellow center) in 2007.

-Be honest, how many knock out shrubs do you have in your garden?
+To be honest, how many Knock-Out Shrubs do you have in your garden?
 I would love to hear from you so be sure to comment below and leave a message on my contact page on this website.